Haxyos/Haxyos/README.md

 - ⚡ Fun fact: ...
 -->

 Hello !
-I'm a little developper currently studying in Computer Science. \n 🔭 I’m currently working on a chess game in C
+I'm a little developper currently studying in Computer Science.

+🔭 I’m currently working on a chess game in C
-🌱 I’m currently learning many different language (C, C#, Java, JavaScript, CSS, PHP, etc);
+🌱 I’m currently learning